schemedoc/surveys/surveys/complex-representations.md

 ## Exact, inexact, and mixed complex numbers

-Exact, inexact, and mixed complex number representations, where inexact and mixed numbers that are `=` are nevertheless distinct in the sense of `eqv?`: Gambit, Kawa, Chibi.
+Exact, inexact, and mixed complex number representations, where inexact and mixed numbers that are `=` are nevertheless distinct in the sense of `eqv?`: Gambit, Kawa, Chibi, LIPS.
 (Also CLISP, Pure.)

 Exact, inexact, and mixed complex number representations, where inexact and mixed numbers that are `=` are the same in the sense of `eqv?`: MIT, STklos.